The War Below

 About this book

-The Nazis took Luka from his home in Ukraine and forced him into a labor camp.
-Now, Luka has smuggled himself out - even though he left behind his dearest friend, Lida.
-Someday, he vows, he'll find her again.
+The Nazis took Luka from his home in Ukraine and forced him into a labour camp.
+Now, Luka has smuggled himself out — even thoughbut he has left behind his dearest friend, Lida.
+Someday, he vows, he’ll find her again.

 But first, he must survive.

-Racing through the woods and mountains, Luka evades capture by both Nazis and Soviet agents.
-Though he finds some allies, he never knows who to trust.
-As Luka makes difficult choices in order to survive, desperate rescues and guerilla raids put him in the line of fire.
-Can he persevere long enough to find Lida again or make it back home where his father must be waiting for him?
+Racing through the mountains, Luka evades capture by both Nazis and Soviet agents.
+When he meets the underground Ukrainian Insurgent Army, he knows that is where he belongs: fighting Nazis and Soviets alike.
+But the desperate rescues and guerilla raids put Luka back in the line of fire.
+Can he persevere long enough to find Lida again, or to make it back home where his father must be waiting for him?

 Reviews